tschinz/tui-rain/README.md

 tui-rain-cli --intensity 10 --speed 2 --color green
 ```

+## Changelog

+See [CHANGELOG.md](CHANGELOG.md) for a list of changes in each version of the CLI tool.

 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.
 Ensure that your code adheres to the existing style and includes tests for any new functionality.